The AOC 24V2H is a budget 24″ 1080p IPS monitor with AMD FreeSync and an ultra-slim design.

 Price & Similar Monitors

-All three V2H models are also available as the V2Q series which include a DisplayPort input instead of VGA but are also more expensive.
-This line of monitors includes the AOC 22V2Q, the AOC 24V2Q, and the AOC 27V2Q models.
+All three V2H models are also available as the V2Q series, which include a DisplayPort input instead of VGA but are also more expensive.
+This line of monitors consists of the AOC 22V2Q, the AOC 24V2Q, and the AOC 27V2Q models.

-All in all, if you’re looking for a gaming monitor under $150, we highly recommend the LG 24MP59G instead which offers AMD FreeSync (wider 40-75Hz range), 1ms MBR, and a DisplayPort input at the same price as the AOC 24V2H.
+All in all, if you’re looking for an IPS gaming monitor for $100 – $150, we highly recommend the ASUS VA24DQ instead, which offers AMD FreeSync (48-75Hz range), VESA mount, and a DisplayPort input at the same price as the AOC 24V2H.

 Overall, the AOC 24V2H is an excellent monitor.
-It offers a great image quality, a smooth performance, and a unique design.
-However, if design isn’t that important to you, there are better alternatives available for gaming (LG 24MP59G) and office-related use (HP VH240a) at this price range.
+It offers great image quality, smooth performance, and unique design.
+However, there are better alternatives available for gaming at this price range, such as the AOC C24G1A.

 - Ultra-slim design